liteljaime/junior-infra-task/report.md

 * Already within the GCP stack.
 * Integrates with GKE
 * It can be integrated with Prometheus.
-* Exported metrics from prometheus can be collected in the back end.
+* Exported metrics from Prometheus can be collected in the back end.
 * Paid for storage only.

 **CONS**